What you'll find on this page

 - Do you have any tips for using my new sound processor?

-- Can I go swimming/take a shower right away?
+- Can I go swimming or take a shower right away?

-- How do I store/care for my device?
+- How do I store and care for my sound processor?

 - What resources and activities do you recommend for rehabilitation?